TobiasWehrum/unity-utilities/README.md

 * [Countdown](https://github.com/TobiasWehrum/unity-utilities/tree/master/Countdown): Useful for things like cooldowns or spawn delays.
 It is also helpful to tween things by using the `PercentElapsed` property.
 * [NoiseOutputValue](https://github.com/TobiasWehrum/unity-utilities/tree/master/NoiseOutputValue): Changes an output value in an editable range over time with an editable speed using [Perlin Noise](http://docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html).
 * [Range](https://github.com/TobiasWehrum/unity-utilities/tree/master/Range): An editable data type that takes an int or float range.
 Used for things like "Spawn 2 to 4 enemies."
-* [Singleton](https://github.com/TobiasWehrum/unity-utilities/tree/master/Singleton): Allows easy and convenient access to a Singleton.
-Optionally make a Singleton persist between scenes while making sure only one exists.
+* [Singleton](https://github.com/TobiasWehrum/unity-utilities/tree/master/Singleton): Allows easy and convenient creation of a Singleton.
+Optionally makes a Singleton persist between scenes while ensuring that only one exists.

 ## Usage